Murehe Health Post Water Project – Rwanda

 In Muyumbu Sector, of which Murehe is a part, there are 2 primary schools and only 1 secondary school where a total of 3400 students attend.
 As in most of the country, students usually attend primary school in the region and then, depending on financial resources, begin secondary school at their local school or board in a larger city.

 The Murehe Health Post and Muyumbu Health Center share responsibility for the care of community members because of the large geographic area which the sector encompasses – a total of 54.6 square kilometers.
-Muyumbu Health Center is responsible for 8000 residents, and, Murehe Health Post is delegated responsibility for another 7000 people in its specific catchment area.
+Muyumbu Health Center is responsible for 8000 residents, and, Murehe Health Post has delegated responsibility for another 7000 people in its specific catchment area.

 Services offered at the Murehe Health Post include maternity, general consultation for children and adults, laboratory testing, family planning, vaccination, voluntary counseling and testing for HIV, and a vibrant community health worker program.